 Provides information pertinent to the principles of dental radiology, and legal aspects regarding the use of radiation.
-Includes the history of dental radiology; terminology; radiation physics; machine operation and equipment use; biological effects of x-rays; principles of radiation health, safety, and protection; anatomical landmarks; dental films, and darkroom processing techniques.
+Includes the history of dental radiology; terminology; radiation physics; machine operation and equipment use; biological effects of x-rays; principles of radiation health, safety, and protection; anatomical landmarks; dental films and darkroom processing techniques.
 Students use x-ray manikins to practice film placement and exposure techniques.
 One patient full-mouth radiographic series is required and exposed films are processed and evaluated.
 Prerequisite: Second-term standing in the Dental Assisting program.
 Class fee \$15.
 W

-DEN065 Dental Office Emergency Management
+DEN065 Dental Office Emergency Management 1 class hr/wk, 1 cr.

 Emphasizes prevention and treatment of the most common medical emergencies in the dental office.
-Covers the preparation of the office and staff to deal with these emergencies.
-Includes gathering patient information such as a health history and vital signs.
-Use of emergency equipment and supplies will be discussed.
+Covers the preparation of the office and staff to deal with these emergencies, including gathering patient information, such as a health history and vital signs.
+Discusses the use of emergency equipment and supplies.
 Prerequisite: Second-term standing in the Dental Assisting program.
 W